matt-lavinia/sitepen-bookmarklet/README.md

 ## Usage:

 1. Clone repo to a new directory
-2. run npm install
+2. run 'npm install' & 'bower install' (to get the dependencies)
-3. run grunt serve
+3. run 'grunt serve'
 4. view the page at http://localhost:9000/